Lagos 2024: Failures

 This is the picture I took at the same place on my way out!

 There is one VERY small difference.
 Only the most decering would notice the thin gray straps on my shoulders.
 They hold up the backpack.
 I go to get out my binoculars.
 Wait for it… The pack is not there.
 No, I have not put it next to the bike.
 It just is not here!!
 Could I have taken it off other times on my way here from the restaurant when I stopped to catch my breath?
 After many moments of contemplation, I come to the conclusion that it is most likey back in Zavial.
-I have been so consumed by the pain of the journey that I have never notices the lack of burden!
+I have been so consumed by the pain of the journey that I have never noticed the lack of burden!

 Soooo.
 I correctly conclude that the next step is to call the restaurant and confirm.
 I have my phone, it travels in the pocket, right pocket always! of my 3 pocket biking shirt.
 The challenge is to operate it.
 My idea is to use Google Maps to show Zavial and then hopefully I can see the name of the restaurant and either click on it there or use google to search for it and come up with a phone number,